 “What did Cypher say to you today?”
 I asked.

 “He didn’t have to say anything!”
 Josh exclaimed.
-“He helped me open my eyes.”
+“He opened my eyes.”

 “Josh, you seem to be in some pain,” Matilda said.
 “Is it because of where you are?”